A/N: This is for so many people, but specifically AGirloftheSouth for the John stuff.

 Then he had taken out some cash to buy a pack, telling himself he'd only smoke one or two, and had found himself a spot on the roof of their flat and had gone through the pack in three days.

-Then he'd bought another and gone through it just as quickly.
+He'd bought another and gone through it just as quickly.

 It was less than he'd smoked when he'd been a smoker – when he'd been a smoker before, no sense lying to himself about it now – but more than he had in the entire time he'd known John.
 Up until Sibyl had died, he'd not smoked a single cigarette since shortly before he'd met the doctor.

-"I –" he started to answer.
+"I–" he started to answer.

 "Not why are you doing it," John said, not meeting Sherlock's eyes, his gaze falling somewhat to the right, on the coffee table or the floor just below it.
 "I can figure that out, Sherlock.
 I may not be you, but I'm not stupid."